Google Tag Manager: How to Use It to Improve Your Marketing ROI

 FAQs:

-6. Can Google Tag Manager work if JavaScript is disabled?
+Yes, Google Tag Manager can work even if JavaScript is disabled.
+It uses a<noscript>

 To remove Google Tag Manager from your site, you need to remove the container code snippet from your site’s HTML.
 You should also remove any tags, triggers, and variables that you no longer need, and ensure that any tags deployed via GTM are removed from your site’s code.